 HCI is not only a theoretical strand within this change but has and continues to shape it.
 Its influence is uneven, sometimes hidden, but unmistakable wherever humanistic values are voiced in discussions of technology (e.g. to our knowledge, the first recognition of the potential for ethnic and gender bias in machine learning systems was highlighted by the HCI community in the 1990s).
 At a practical level, it is also visible, highly relevant and widely adopted in industry.
 Voguish practices, such as design thinking, human-centred design and the creative economy itself are constituted as much if not more from HCI as they are from traditional design.
 The UKs Design Council has been instrumental in promulgating the influence of its community within business to this effect.

 The local context of UK HCI is a vital part of this picture: Brian Shackel’s 1959 article “Ergonomics for a Computer” was the first journal paper in the world in HCI; we had many other thought leaders like Chris Evans, Brian Gaines, and others — we are now starting to lose the second-generation people who collaborated with them.
 The British HCI conference was one of the main early international conferences that shaped the field.
 There are also important lessons for us too, for example, the Alvey Programme is responsible for the relative strength of HCI in the UK, but this was driven by industrial priorities, before HCI was widely acknowledged by academia.

-We hope that this workshop we will start a process to ensure the preservation of the history of HCI and also, by examining our own cultural preservation, understand the tools and infrastructure necessary to benefit cultural heritage more broadly.
-Although in some ways focused on the past, one core lesson of history is that it is easy to forget the lessons of history; by understanding the past we create the seedbed for better and more informed future interactions.
+We weld a very successful virtual workshop at BHCI 2022, and we will are continuing this process to ensure the preservation of the history of HCI and also, by examining our own cultural preservation, understand the tools and infrastructure necessary to benefit cultural heritage more broadly.
+Although in some ways focused on the past, one core lesson of history is that it is easy to forget the lessons of history, by understanding the past we create the seed bed for better and more informed future interactions.